 Leaf Arrangement: Opposite leaves along the entire length of the stems.
 The central stem is light green, hairless to moderately pubescent, rarely branched, with 4 bluntly angled shallow channels.

 Leaf Type: Ovate leaves, 2″ – 6″ long by 1.5″ – 4″ across with coarsely serrate-crenate margin, an acute tip and wedge-shaped to rounds leaf base.
 The upper surface is medium to dark green, hairless to sparsely short pubescent.
 The lower surface is light gray-green, hairless to sparsely short pubescent and glandular-punctate (giving the appearance of glistening dots when in sunlight.)
 The petiole is light green, hairless to moderately short-pubescent.

 Seed Collection: Mature fruit contain 4 nutlets that hang from the calyx.

 Hardiness Zone: 4 – 8 USDA Zone Map

 Notes: Collinsonia canadensis, Horse Balm, is a great filler plant with glossy leaves, for part shade naturalized gardens, producing clusters of tubular yellow flowers attractive to many pollinators.
 Both the leaves and flowers have a citronella or lemon scent.
 Noted as deer-resistant by UVM.

-Native to: Native to NE (except ME), SE and Mid-Atlantic US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to: RARE IN VT, EXTINCT IN NH, native to the rest of the Northeast (except ME), SE and Mid-Atlantic US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).